JeffreyNayeri/JeffreyNayeri/README.md

 <h1 align="center">Hi there 👋🏾, I'm Jeffrey Nayeri</h1>
-<p align="center">I'm passionate about building reliable, scalable systems through Quality Assurance and DevOps/Cloud Engineering.
+<p align="center">I'm passionate about building reliable, scalable systems through Quality Assurance and DevOps/Cloud Engineering practices.
 With a foundation in automation testing and ensuring software quality, I also design and manage scalable software delivery infrastructures.
 My focus is on streamlining development pipelines and deploying efficient cloud solutions to deliver seamless, high-quality applications.</p>

 <br>